 Øster Farimagsgade 5 opg.
 B, Postb, 1014 København K, 15, Bygning: 15.0.17

-I am a Social Psychologist working as an Associate Professor at the Section for Health Services Research.
+I am a Health Psychologist in the Section for Health Services Research.

 In 2009 I received my PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science.
 I also hold a BSc from the LSE and an MSc from University College London.
 After working as a Senior Advisor on impact and evidence at Save the Children UK, I took up my current position in 2014.